 “Given the complexities of opioid prescribing and dispensing, it is critical that we work together to ensure the safety of the public,” said Dr. Bob Byrick, President of the College of Physicians and Surgeons of Ontario.

 The CPSO appreciates that physicians may have a number of questions about the Ministry of Health and Long-Term Care's imminent removal of OxyContin from the Ontario Drug Benefit Formulary/Comparative Drug Index and its replacement, OxyNEO.
 The MOHLTC provide answers to frequently asked questions about the introduction of OxyNEO and resulting changes to the Ontario Drug Benefit Formulary.
 Information from the MOHLTC

 Prescribing Buprenorphine (Suboxone)

 Physicians should consider all available treatment options for their patients, including buprenorphine (Suboxone).
 Unlike methadone, there is no regulatory framework that restricts the prescribing of buprenorphine (Suboxone) to approved physicians.
-If physicians want to help a patient who is in need of treatment but don’t have sufficient knowledge, skill or experience to do so, the College encourages them to consider providing therapy in consultation with the Addiction Clinical Consultation Service of the Centre for Addiction and Mental Health (CAMH) at 1-888-720-2227.
+If physicians want to help a patient who is in need of treatment but don’t have sufficient knowledge, skill or experience to do so, the College encourages them to consider providing therapy in consultation with the Addiction Clinical Consultation Service of the Centre for Addiction and Mental Health (CAMH) at (416) 535-8501 ext.
+2.

-For additional resources, please see the College’s policy statement on buprenorphine.
+For additional resources, see the FAQ document about prescribing Buprenorphine, which has replaced the Buprenorphine Hydrochloride for the Treatment of Opioid Dependence policy.
 In addition, the CAMH has developed information to assist during this transition period which is available here .